Dieting: Information for parents, teachers and coaches

 But in real life, people who are happy and successful come in all shapes and sizes.

-Along with the pressure to be thin, you hear about different ways to lose weight.
-When we hear about ‘going on a diet’, we usually think about eating less or eating differently to try to lose weight.
-Teens who go on a diet can make some good choices about nutrition (eating more fruit, vegetables and fibre, or cutting down on snack foods) or bad choices (skipping meals, eating too little or not eating enough variety of food).
+Along with pressure to be thin, there are messages about how to lose weight.
+When we hear about “going on a diet”, we usually think about eating less or eating differently to try to lose weight.

-Many teens turn to dieting to try to change their bodies and feel better about themselves.
+Teens will often turn to dieting to try and change their bodies and feel better about themselves.
 Unfortunately, it usually doesn’t work.
-Dieting actually causes some people to gain weight.

-- About one-half (1 in every 2) of teenage girls and one-quarter (1 in every 4) of teenage boys have tried dieting to change the shape of their bodies.
+- About 1 in every 2 teenage girls and 1 in every 4 teenage boys have tried dieting to change the shape of their bodies.

-- More than 1 in 3 girls (about 33%) who are actually at a healthy weight still try to diet.
+- More than 1 in 3 girls who are at a healthy weight still try to diet.

-Teens who diet may not be as psychologically healthy as other teens.
-Compared with teens who don’t diet, teens who do:
+Compared with teens who don’t diet, teens who diet:

-- are more likely to engage in unhealthy weight loss behaviours such as using diet pills, laxatives or vomiting after meals; and
+- are more likely to engage in unhealthy weight-loss behaviours such as using diet pills, laxatives or vomiting after meals,

 - are more likely to have a parent who criticizes their weight, encourages them to diet or who is preoccupied with weight themselves.